271: Random port libraries

 The words “must”, “may”, etc., though not upper-cased in this SRFI, should be interpreted according to RFC 2119.

 A random port is a binary input port which produces random data.
-Reading from a random port should not produce an end-of-file object.
+Reading from a random port must not produce an end-of-file object.

 An randomized random port should produce data from either a high-entropy external source (e.g. the operating system’s entropy pool or a hardware random-number generator) or from a deterministic generation algorithm which has been seeded from such a source.
 The sequence produced by a randomized source should be unpredictable, even by an adversary who can read past outputs and simulate generation of outputs on demand.